lcarnevale/lcarnevale.github.io/_pages/research.md

 ---

 ## Research
-My research interests fall in two macro-areas of computer science and engineering:
+My research interests fall in three macro-areas of computer science and engineering:
 - distributed systems
 - intelligent and autonomous systems
 - algorithms and optimization